menu icon

 Healthy Slow Cooker Chicken Chili

-Healthy slow cooker chicken chili is easy to prep and makes a delicious dinner that's sure to satisfy!
+Healthy slow cooker chicken chili is easy to prep and loaded with peppers, beans, tender chunks of chicken and plenty of delicious spices.

 Prep Time10 minutes mins